juniorbnkr/ozain/README.md

 # Ozain Parser
 Simple function to parse USFM files in **chapter-verse structure**.
-This function remove all formmating markdowns and preseves only text of file.
+This function removes all formatting markdowns and preserves only text of file.
 The text will be organized in a dict, with chapter -> verse levels and remove all others markdowns.
 Some metadata (file_encoding, usfm_version etc) will be returned in the dict.